Hugo Anglada

-Hugo Anglada Gutiérrez (born 17 March 2004) is a Spanish footballer who plays as a central defender for Segunda Federación club Barbastro on loan from Girona FC B.
+Hugo Anglada Gutiérrez (born 17 March 2004) is a Spanish footballer who plays as a central defender for Segunda Federación club Atlético Baleares.

 Club career

 Born in Almudévar, Huesca, Aragon, Anglada represented UD Amistad, Real Zaragoza and SD Huesca as a youth.
 He made his senior debut with the latter's reserves on 23 May 2021, starting in a 3–2 home win over CD Binéfar, for the Tercera División play-offs.

 On 7 July 2021, Anglada renewed his contract until 2025.
 He made his first team debut on 12 August of the following year, starting in a 0–0 Segunda División away draw against Levante UD.

 On 4 August 2023, Anglada was loaned to Segunda Federación side CF Talavera de la Reina for the season.
 Upon returning, he only featured in two matches for the main squad before moving to Girona FC's B-team in Tercera Federación on 3 February 2025.